-The below specifications apply to the BAR: Barbiturates panels of the One Step Drug Tests.
-This includes the 1-panel One Step Barbiturates Drug Test — plus any multi-panel drug test containing a BAR panel.
+The following specifications apply to the BAR: Barbiturates panel of the One Step Urine Drug Tests.
+This includes the 1-panel BAR One Step Barbiturates Drug Test — plus any multi-panel urine drug tests that contain a BAR panel.

-The following table lists compounds that are positively detected in urine by the BAR One Step Barbiturates Test Strip at 5 minutes.
+The following table lists compounds that are detected positive in urine by the BAR One Step Barbiturates Test Strip at 5 minutes.
 Cutoff represents the concentration of each compound required to yield a positive reading, expressed in nanograms of compound per milliliter of urine (ng/mL).
 A lower cutoff indicates a greater ability to detect the compound.

 |Non Cross-Reacting Compounds|

-Fifteen (15) urine samples with specific gravity ranges from 1.000 to 1.037 were spiked with 150 ng/ml and 450 ng/ml of Secobarbital respectively.
-The BAR One Step Barbiturates Test Strip was tested in duplicate using the fifteen neat and spiked urine samples.
+Fifteen (15) urine samples with specific gravity ranges from 1.000 to 1.037 were spiked with 150 ng/mL and 450 ng/mL of secobarbital, respectively.
+The BAR One Step Barbiturates Test Strip was tested in duplicate using the 15 neat and spiked urine samples.
 The results demonstrate that varying ranges of urinary specific gravity does not affect the test results.